Author: SEA Team K.C.

 Giving Back: Conservation and Community

 Surf history means nothing without a healthy ocean to surf in.
 That’s why SEA is committed to protecting the coastline we call home.
-We support:

-Our belief is simple: the more you love the ocean, the more you’ll fight to protect it.
+Because the next generation deserves the same experience we have today.Our belief is simple: the more you love the ocean, the more you’ll fight to protect it.

 Local Insight: The Culture of the Shores